Gunek-945/Animal-detection-system/README.md

 #### 1. Export the Dataset:

+You can use this [dataset]()

+or

-Export the Roboflow dataset created in the previous part using the code below:
+You can export your own Roboflow dataset created in the previous part using the code below:

 ```
 !mkdir {HOME}/datasets